 Government assistance programs aim to help reduce food insecurity through national programs.
 The Supplemental Nutrition Assistance Program (SNAP) provides food benefits to low-income families to supplement their food expenses.
 In the United States (Fiscal Year 2023), an average of 42.2 million people each month were supported with SNAP benefits.
-Of the 67% of individuals that are both eligible for and participate in SNAP, the majority are children (40%), older adults (18%), adults with a disability (9%), adults without disabilities and children in the household (20%), and adults without disabilities and no children in the household (13%).
+Approximately 67% of individuals that participate in SNAP are children (40%), older adults (18%), adults with a disability (9%), adults without disabilities and children in the household (20%), and adults without disabilities and no children in the household (13%).
 In Fiscal Year 2021, the average monthly SNAP benefit per household in Pennsylvania was \$418.16.